datastructures-js/linked-list/README.md

 </table>

 #### .getPrev()
-returns the previous connected node.
+returns the previous connected node or null if it's the first node.

 <table>
  <tr><th>return</th></tr>